 “If the water reaches the key electrical equipment, we’ll go ahead and shut it down,” he said.

 What began as on-and-off rain showers during the day Saturday turned more wicked by sunset.

-The wind howled on the Point Pleasant Beach boardwalk, downing palm trees placed on Jenkinson's Beach during calmer times.
+The wind howled on the boardwalk, downing palm trees placed on Jenkinson's Beach during calmer times.
 A few miles downshore in Seaside Heights, the front edge of Hurricane Irene's storm surge caused waves to inch closer to the boardwalk before finally breaking the barrier and breaching under.

 In Brick, heavy rains caused some minor flooding in the Shore Acres section, and tree branches hung low on Princeton Avenue.
-Electronic signs at the foot of the Mantoloking Bridge warned against crossing Barnegat Bay to Route 35.
+Electronic signs at the foot of the Mantoloking Bridge Barnegat Bay to Route 35.

 On Brick's portion of the barrier island, a sign outside Used to Be's bar advertised a hurricane party, but the establishment was closed, a victim of the mandatory evacuation order from Friday night.

 Few stores were open.
 Even 24 hour standbys such as Wawa and 7-Eleven were closed and, in some cases, boarded and taped up.

 Many homes were also dark, especially in Point Pleasant Beach, Bay Head and neighborhoods close to the water.
 Many residents flocked to county-run shelters in Toms River and Manahawkin.